capport-wg/api/draft-ietf-capport-api.md

 The Captive Portal Architecture defines several categories of interaction between clients and Captive Portal systems:

 1. Provisioning, in which a client discovers that a network has a captive portal, and learns the URI of the API server.
-2. API Server interaction, in which a client queries the state of the captive portal and retrieves the necessary information to get out of captivity.
+2. API Server interaction, in which a client queries the state of captivity and retrieves the necessary information to get out of captivity.
 3. Enforcement, in which the enforcement device in the network blocks disallowed traffic.

 This document defines the mechanisms used in the second category.
 It is assumed that the location of the Captive Portal API server has been discovered by the client as part of Provisioning.
 A set of mechanisms for discovering the API Server endpoint is defined in {{?I-D.ietf-capport-rfc7710bis}}.